FREE Case Evaluation

 For a full list of the charges and penalties that fall within the category of burglary in Virginia, please click here.

 When it comes to white collar crime such as fraud or embezzlement, often the individuals charged were being investigated for such activity long before they were ever arrested.
-If you suspect you may be involved in illegal white collar activity, immediately stop the questionable act and contact a lawyer for advice.
+If you suspect you may be involved in illegal white collar activity, it would be wise to contact a white collar criminal defense lawyer who can help protect your rights and start building a solid defense against the charges.